 When your violas have finished flowering, remove the dead flowers and leaves.
 When the weather warms up the leaves will die off, but the plant can survive as long as the weather doesn’t get too hot.

 If your plants do die off completely, remove the dead plant, shake off the seeds onto the soil or save them in a paper bag.
 You can then replant them the next year.

 I like to replant my violas each year.
 I will still water the area that they were planted in the previous year and always get some that self-seed and grow as well.

 You don’t have to worry about them self-seeding and taking over your garden as they aren’t invasive and can be easily plucked out if they end up growing somewhere unwanted.
 If you don’t want them to grow again, cover the area with a layer of mulch will stop them growing the next year.

-How to Grow Violas The Easy Way
+How to Grow Violas

 The simplest and easiest way to grow violas are to buy seedlings from your garden center.
 I just bought 2 punnets with a total of 12 plants, which is plenty for my small garden.